What is a paroxysmal cough?

 In most cases, a cough is a simple reflex from the body to remove mucus, smoke or irritants from the airway.
 In some instances, however, certain types of coughs may indicate a more serious underlying condition and be a reason for concern.

-Professor Suveer Singh, award-winning respiratory, sleep and critical care consultant, provides an expert insight into the different types of coughs and how they are identified.
+Professor Suveer Singh, award-winning respiratory, sleep and critical care consultant, provides an expert insight into what a paroxysmal cough is and how it is identified.

 What is a productive cough?